© The Financial Times Ltd 2016 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 We strongly recommend that you read these terms and conditions in their entirety.
 For further details of our registration and subscription options, please see our Registering and Subscribing Guide.

 Users with access under an organisation’s subscription agreement: Your continued access is primarily governed by the subscription agreement of the organisation through which you are able to use the FT.com website.
 Sections 4 to 6 below are not applicable to such users.
 The remaining terms and conditions apply to your use of the FT.com website or any FT Content.
 By accessing FT.com you are agreeing to these terms and conditions.
 If you do not agree with these terms and conditions, then you should not use FT.com or any FT Content.

-These terms and conditions were last updated on 26 October 2011 and replace all previous terms and conditions for FT.com.
+All users: These terms and conditions replace all previous terms and conditions for FT.com.
 FT may update these terms and conditions for legal or regulatory reasons, or to reflect changes in our services or business practices.
-We will provide notice of such changes in Section 11 below.
-You should regularly check Section 11 to see if any changes have been made.
-If you are an FT.com subscriber, any changes will become effective from the date of your next payment following the change unless we notify you otherwise.
-If you are not an FT.com subscriber, any changes will become effective as soon as we notify you of them.
+We will provide notice of any significant changes in Section 14 below.
+You should regularly check Section 14 to see if any changes have been made.
+If you are an FT.com subscriber, any changes to our terms and conditions will become effective from the date of your next payment following the change unless we notify you otherwise.
+If you are not an FT.com subscriber, any changes will become effective as soon as we post them on FT.com.

 We may in exceptional circumstances cease to publish FT.com, the FT Content or cease to provide subscription services.
-If we do so, then we will have no further obligation to you, unless you are a subscriber in which case we will offer you a refund of the unexpired period of your subscription.
-See Section 7 for details.
+We will give you at least 90 days’ notice of this, if possible.
+If we do so, then we will have no further obligation to you, unless you are a personal subscriber in which case we will offer you a refund of the unexpired period of your paid subscription.
+See Section 5 for details.